2008–09 Stoke City F.C. season: December

-Michael Owen scored twice for Newcastle United in the first 25 minutes of City's next match as St James' Park.
-Stoke improved greatly in the second half and when Ricardo Fuller was brought off the bench the game started to change and moments later he set up Sidibé for a simple tap in.
-Stoke had a number of chances to pull level and the equaliser came in stoppage time when former 'Castle player Abdoulaye Faye converted a Whelan free kick to earn Stoke a 2–2 draw.
+Michael Owen scored twice for Newcastle United in the first 25 minutes of City's next match at St James' Park.
+Stoke improved greatly in the second half and when Ricardo Fuller was brought off the bench the game started to change, and moments later he set up Sidibé for a simple tap-in.
+Stoke had a number of chances to pull level and the equaliser came in stoppage time when former Newcastle player Abdoulaye Faye converted a Whelan free kick to earn Stoke a 2–2 draw.

 Stoke drew for the third game in a row when Fulham made the trip to the Britannia, it was a poor game of football with Richard Cresswell coming the closest to opening the scoring.
 Sidibé suffered a serious injury after just a few minutes of the match which ruled him out until the end of February.
-There was an unsavory moment in the match when Fulham defender John Paintsil theatrically threw himself to the ground after minimal contact from Ricardo Fuller.
+There was an unsavoury moment in the match when Fulham defender John Paintsil theatrically threw himself to the ground after minimal contact from Ricardo Fuller.
 Fuller branded Paintsil's actions as "disgraceful".

-Over 5,000 Stoke fans travelled to Blackburn Rovers as the club put on free coach travel, Pulis named an unusual starting eleven which included back-up 'keeper Steve Simonsen, Ryan Shawcross at right-back and reserve striker Vincent Péricard starting.
+Over 5,000 Stoke fans travelled to Blackburn Rovers as the club put on free coach travel.
+Pulis named an unusual starting eleven which included back-up 'keeper Steve Simonsen, Ryan Shawcross at right-back and reserve striker Vincent Péricard starting.
 Rovers had new manager Sam Allardyce making his home debut and his team took control of the match early on.
 Sonko clumsily brought down Pedersen and Benni McCarthy made no mistake from the spot.
 Jason Roberts added a second before McCarthy made it 3–0 before half time.
 Only Steve Simonsen prevented Rovers adding more in the second half.

-On Boxing day Stoke took on Manchester United in what was a bad tempered affair.
+On Boxing Day Stoke took on Manchester United in what was a bad-tempered affair.
 Carlos Tevez scored the only goal for the away side in the second half, after Andy Wilkinson had been sent off for two bookable offences.

-Stoke made the trip to West London for their match against West Ham still looking for their first away win.
-City made the best possible start when Abdoulaye Faye powerfully headed in after just 4 minutes.
+Stoke made the trip to London for their match against West Ham, still looking for their first away win.
+City made the best possible start when Abdoulaye Faye powerfully headed in after just four minutes.
 It became a tight game for the remainder of the first half and City went in at the break a goal up.
-However Carlton Cole equalized for the Hammers after some poor defending from Andy Griffin.
+However, Carlton Cole equalised for the Hammers after some poor defending from Andy Griffin.
 Following West Ham's goal, Fuller argued with Griffin, before slapping the Stoke captain's face.
 Mike Jones gave Fuller a straight red for violent conduct and West Ham went on to win the match 2–1, Diego Tristán earning the Hammers the three points.
 On 1 January 2009, Tony Pulis confirmed that Fuller and Griffin had "kissed and made up" after a team meeting.
 Fuller said Griffin had been "very rude and disrespectful", but accepted that his actions had been worse.